yec22/Fine-Grained-Indoor-Recon/README.md

 |-- xxx.ply		# GT mesh or point cloud from MVS
 |-- trans_n2w.txt       # transformation matrix from normalized coordinates to world coordinates
 ```
 Please refer to `scripts/preprocess.sh` for step-by-step data processing.
+We also provide demo pre-processed data ([download](https://pan.baidu.com/s/1UBCoxkOSBmt_LLVYbeSq4A?pwd=r2rx)), which can be directly reconstructed using our method.

 For the weight of our uncertainty estimation module (U-Net), here is the download link: https://drive.google.com/file/d/18mvYnUISLIG9yKdbWeKgHiB5yZ_6Eym6/view?usp=sharing

 ### Setup
 ```